ga-dc/landlord-2/readme.md

 * Connect to the database with ruby

-* Define AR classes /w associations for:
+* Define AR classes /w associations in the `models` folder for:
   - Person
   - Apartment